3hiroha/Findan/README.md

 Fidan is a project that let you share a education and sports lesson for people around the world to learned, whether you're teacher or someone who just want to learn, this platform welcome all background!

+We use React on client side
+       node.js as backend
+       mySQL as the database

 ## Functions
 - able to create a new posts
 - read -- able to display the information from mySQL